CuteTarantula/http-basic-auth/README.md

 # Introduction

 **http-basic-auth** is designed to run as a sidecar container that will secure a service with basic authentication.
 Because of the way it works it reduces latency and resources required to secure a service.
+This solution is useful for service-to-service communication between two different clusters, for example.

 ## Supported Hashing Algorithms